s-sohani/knowledge/Data Intensive/5- Replication.md

 # Handling Node Outages
 For various reasons, such as node failure, rebooting nodes during maintenance, or installing kernel security patches, one or more nodes might drop out of the replication set.
 Availability dictates that in such situations, the system should not completely fail or experience downtime.
 How is availability managed in leader-based architectures?

+If a follower experiences a failure or, for any reason, loses connection with the leader for a while, it can use the data-changes log it previously obtained from the leader and stored on its disk to recover itself.
+It can then request new changes from the leader that occurred after the failure to update its data.

+Leader failure is much more complex.
+In this situation, one of the followers needs to be selected as the new leader.
+Additionally, all clients need to be reconfigured to send write operations to the new leader, and all followers must also be reconfigured to receive data-logs from the new leader.
+This process is done automatically in several stages.

+While it cannot be determined with absolute certainty, the nodes continuously exchange messages among themselves, and if a node does not respond for a certain period, it is considered dead.

+The new leader is selected using one of two methods:

+1. Through an election process where a node is chosen by majority vote.
+2. The new leader is selected by a controller node.

+The best candidate for becoming the leader is the node with the most up-to-date data to minimize data loss.
+All nodes must update their routing to point to the new leader.
+If the previous leader resolves its issue and returns, the system must inform it that it is no longer the leader and should be added back as a follower.

+Data loss during the failover process can also cause issues elsewhere.
+For example, there was an incident on GitHub where a follower from MySQL with outdated data was selected as the new leader.
+This resulted in data loss for primary key counters, causing duplicate primary keys to be used from a certain point onward.
+This issue also affected data in Redis, leading to personal information of some users being displayed to other individuals.
+A problematic scenario is when, during failover, two nodes simultaneously think they are the leader.
+This condition is known as "split brain."
+This can lead to data loss or corruption.
+Some systems handle this by shutting down one of the leaders.
+However, if this solution is not implemented carefully, it might result in both leaders being shut down.
+How long should the timeout be to determine if a node is dead?
+A long timeout increases the recovery time, while a short timeout can result in unnecessary failovers.
+Additionally, temporary load on the system or temporary network issues can increase response times.

+# Implementation of Replication Logs
+As mentioned in Chapter 3, all write and update operations are recorded in the file using the write-ahead method.
+This can be applied to mechanisms such as SSTables, LSM-Trees, or B-trees.
+However, the core concept remains the Write-ahead log.

+Each update operation is recorded in several copies, each of which only writes and changes one record.
+This log is called a logical log.

+Mechanisms similar to triggers and stored procedures available in some databases can be used to propagate data changes to other nodes.

+For example, you can create a trigger that generates a log upon data changes and writes it somewhere else.
+Another process can then distribute those logs to the other nodes.

+However, this method has higher costs and a greater chance of bugs compared to other methods, but it offers high flexibility.